 Rayless sunflower

-Rayless sunflower (Helianthus radula) is a unique member of the Helianthus or sunflower genus.
-It occurs naturally in sandy uplands, along moist to dry roadsides, and in seasonally wet savannahs and pine flatwoods.
-It typically blooms late spring into early fall, attracting a variety of butterflies and other pollinators.
+Rayless sunflower (Helianthus radula) occurs naturally in pine flatwoods and seasonally wet savannahs and along moist to dry roadsides.
+It typically blooms late spring into early fall, attracting a wide variety of butterflies and other pollinators.
+Birds and small animals eat the seeds.

-Like most sunflowers, its flowerhead includes a compact but relatively large center composed of many small, maroon to dull brown disk florets.
-But unlike its relatives, its ray florets are almost entirely absent, hence the common name “rayless.”
-(Some specimens do produce a few small, yellow ray florets.)
-Each plant typically produces a single flowerhead.
-Basal leaves are thick and rounded with rough, hairy surfaces.
-Stem leaves are few, elliptic to ovate and hairy, becoming reduced in size as they ascend the stem.
+Each solitary flowerhead includes a compact but relatively large center composed of many small, dark maroon disk florets accented with yellow stamens.
+Ray florets are almost entirely absent.
+(Some specimens do produce a few small yellow ray florets.)
+Basal leaves are thick and rounded with a rough, hairy surface.
+Stem leaves are few, elliptic to ovate, and hairy and become reduced in size as they ascend the stem.
 They are oppositely arranged.
-Stems are also hairy.
+Stems also are hairy.

 The genus name Helianthus is from the Greek helios, or “sun,” and anthos, or “flower.”
 The species epithet radula is from the Latin radula, meaning “scraper,” referring to the roughness of the leaf surfaces.